cpina/ace-it-presentation/contents-python-django-en.md

 background-size: contain
 ---
 # Why is ACE different?
-- Usually science expeditions focus on some part of the Antarctic (e.g. near South Georgia) --
+- Usually science expeditions focus on a small area of the Antarctic --

+- Only other similar expedition was Discovery II in the 1950's --

+- Sampled and studied marine and terrestrial habitats --

 - First expedition of the Swiss Polar Institute
 --

 - It was organised very quickly
 ???
 Mention that we were called 6 weeks in advance